 Response Essay # 1: Writing the Fight

-Write about a real or fictional fight in either boxing or MMA as a sports reporter.
-Your fighters may be from any background, and the fight can take place in the past, present or even future.
-The essay should be between 4-5 pages and is worth up to 25 points
+Write about a fictional fight in either boxing or MMA as a sports reporter.
+Your fighters may be from any background, and the fight can take place in the past or present.
+The essay should be roughly 4 pages (2,000 words) and is worth up to 25 points

 · Friday, September 13: Pre-writing Exercise

 · Tuesday, September 17: Student Conferences (Sign up on Friday, September 13 through SignUp Genius)

 · Friday, 20th: Library Day—please go to Room 306 on the third floor in the rear of the building

 · Sunday, September 22 at noon: Email at least 2-3 pages for Workshop Groups